Subodh-Chandra-Shil/Software-Development/Web Development/3. Backend/README.md

 Backend development comprises **database** and **server**.

+- Node.js is single threaded but non-blocking.

 Modules in Node.js: Modules are functions and there are three types of modules available in node js,

 1. Built in modules
 2. Third party modules (install via NPM js)
 3. File based modules

+&nbsp;

 > # **```NPM commands```**

 flag ```-g```: describes package to install globally.

+&nbsp;

 > # ```Working with Express.js```